Resources

 The Grief Survival Guide by Jeff Brazier

-BOOK: The Grief Survival Guide is a book that offers practical advice on everything from preparing for the eventuality of death, managing grief, how best to support family and friends, and moving forward.
+FACTUAL: The Grief Survival Guide is a book that offers practical advice on everything from preparing for the eventuality of death, managing grief, how best to support family and friends, and moving forward.

 Grief Works: Stories of Life, Death and Surviving by Julia Samuel

-BOOK: In Julia Samuel's book we hear stories from those who have experienced great love and great loss - and survived.
+BIOGRAPHY/AUTOBIOGRAPHY: In Julia Samuel's book we hear stories from those who have experienced great love and great loss - and survived.

 The Path Not Chosen (CWR) by Wendy Bray